Traffic signs by country: Netherlands

-Signs intended for bike-riders always go on white signs with red or green letters.
+Information intended for cyclists always appear on white signs with red or green letters.

-The Dutch typeface, known as ANWB-Ee, is based on the US typeface.
-A new font, named ANWB-Uu (also known as Redesign), has been developed in 1997 and appears on many recent Dutch signs.
-On the motorways however the typeface remains the ANWB-Ee or a similar typeface.
-The language of the signs is typically Dutch, even though bilingual signs may be used, when the information is relevant for tourists.
+The Dutch RWS (formerly ANWB) typeface was replaced by a new font, named ANWB-Uu (also known as Redesign), on some signs in the country.
+The typeface was developed in 1997 and appeared on many signs but has been discontinued since 2015.
+The language of the signs is typically Dutch, though bilingual signs may be used when the information is relevant for tourists.